ROCKS! It's simple, small, and interfaces to Cartes du Ciel.

 You can also search by constellation, and/or by object type.
 If you see Orion standing high in the sky, just do a Simple Search on the name Orion.
 RTGUI will give you every deep-sky object in that constellation potentially visible in your telescope, one at a time, starting with the Messier objects, then the NGCs and ICs.
 That might be a lot of objects.
 Press Next Match when you want to go on.You can also back up to the Previous Match, and save or print these matches.

 The Search Wizard makes it easy to refine your searches.
 Maybe you want to find galaxies in a particular constellation, or all well-placed galaxies in any constellation.
 The Search Wizard will locate the kind of objects that you tell it you want to see, and will select only the ones that you should be able to see right now, based upon your telescope size, and whether you are at a rural, suburban, or urban site.
+You can also specify a magnitude limit cutoff, for example, don't show objects fainter than magnitude 10.
 The data in RTGUI's NGC/IC catalogs has been uniquely updated with the latest and most accurate data available, giving much more accurate object searches (see RTGUI's NGC/IC Updates .).
 This data isn't available in any other program.

 Each name is a maximum of 12 characters; you only need to type enough letters to get a unique match (for example, dumb will suffice to find the Dumbbell Nebula).
 Searches are not case sensitive, and spaces are ignored.
 Constellation names are fully spelled out for Deep Sky objects, up to 12 letters; stars have a 3-char constellation abbreviation, usually preceeded by a 3-char Greek letter abbreviation (Alp Cma), or a number (87 Tau).
 You can use the wildcard character * at the beginning or in the middle of a name (for example, *Cnc will match all stars in Cancer; when the second search name is set to Dbl, this matches all double stars in Cancer.).
 You don't need to use a wildcard at the end of the name because substrings matching the first part of the name are automatically accepted (which you can disable by putting a space at the end, for example to distinguish Sagitta from Sagittarius).
 Some names will match many objects (Example: galaxy ), you can just keep hitting Next Match.
 But you don't need to remember all this, because the Search Wizard will set up correct searches for you.